radiantearth/ml4gd/06142018-washington-dc/w1-lc-taxonomy/draft_notes.md

 MW: System of Environmental-Economic Accounting (SEEA) https://unstats.un.org/unsd/envaccounting/seearev/seea_cf_final_en.pdf (Annex 1.C, page 299)

-***LCCS-like will allow for dichotmous and then mediated decisions, then adding in contexts for time and spatial proximity***
+***LCCS-like will allow for dichotomous and then mediated decisions, then adding in contexts for time and spatial proximity***

 Mark's commnet: